Ankle Capsulitis Lawyer

 Diagnosis of Ankle Capsulitis

-Ankle capsulitis can be diagnosed through a careful history and physical examination, which will show a previous injury to the ankle that may have been weeks prior to symptoms of capsulitis.
-Sometimes the symptoms come on after the patient has “recovered” and attempts to resume weight-bearing after having the ankle in a brace, splint or Ace wrap for a prolonged period of time.
+Ankle capsulitis can be diagnosed through a careful history and physical examination, which will show a previous injury to the ankle that may have been weeks before symptoms of capsulitis.
+Sometimes the symptoms come on after the patient has "recovered" and attempts to resume weight-bearing after having the ankle in a brace, splint, or Ace wrap for a prolonged period.

-The doctor will look for obvious deficits of ankle range of motion associated with pain and swelling of the ankle joints.
-During the examination, the doctor will attempt the ankle dorsiflexion and ankle plantar flexion.
-With regard to dorsiflexion, its range was only about 1 percent and with plantar flexion, the range was only about 16 percent.
-In addition, there was atrophy of the calf muscle on the affected side.
+The doctor will look for apparent deficits in the ankle range of motion associated with pain and swelling of the ankle joints.
+During the examination, the doctor will attempt ankle dorsiflexion and plantar flexion.
+Regarding dorsiflexion, its range was only about 1 percent, and with plantar flexion, it was only about 16 percent.
+In addition, the calf muscle was atrophied on the affected side.

 Patients can have arthrography to diagnose ankle capsulitis.
-There are several criteria that make up a positive diagnosis of ankle capsulitis using arthrography.
+Several criteria make up a positive diagnosis of ankle capsulitis using arthrography.
 They include:

 • Obliterated anterior and posterior ankle reflexes